Emissions Trading / Carbon Market News (30/08/2021)

 (Average Quotes Exchange / OTC)

 (The average exchange quotes and OTC-prices shows the average between bids and ask of several exchanges and OTC markets for carbon emission rights in the ETS.
 Bid and ask has usually in Spot Market a visible spread.
-CER CP1 and ERU are eligible in ETS until end of March 2015 and must be swapped into EUA.
+CERs and VERs are average prices in the voluntary carbon offsetting market (eco securities).
 Crude Oil and Euro Currency shows day-end-exchange quotes.
 This market information has just an informational character and are no advice or offer to trade carbon emission rights or their futures and options.
 If you want to unsubscribe, please reply to this mail.)

 Please call our international carbon desk if any further questions exist: +49.2831.1348220.